mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

 Migrates a file-based configuration to (or from) a database-based configuration.
 Point the Mattermost server at the target configuration to start using it.
+This command only migrates the configuration data from one type to another.

+**Note:**

+  To change the store type to use the database, a System Admin needs to set a ``MM_CONFIG`` `environment variable <https://docs.mattermost.com/administration/config-in-database.html#create-an-environment-file>`_ and restart the Mattermost server.

 **Format**